Skip to content

 34. Widow Jane Distillery - Lisa Wicker Head Distiller

-Lisa Wicker of Widow Jane pours the 10-Year Bourbon and the ultra-limited 500-case Vaults 14-Year at the Oscar Getz Museum in Bardstown.
+Lisa Wicker of Widow Jane pours the 10 Year flagship and the rare 500-case Vaults 14 Year at the Oscar Getz Museum in Bardstown.

 The Bourbon Road Media Player